itTkm/nuxt-vuetify-custom-typescript/README.md

 - Support the theme switching with icon button on the right of AppBar.
   - Dark <-> Light
   - The settings are stored in localStorage and used for subsequent access.
-- Support multi language switching with [nuxt-i18n](https://i18n.nuxtjs.org/)
+- Support the multi language switching with [nuxt-i18n](https://i18n.nuxtjs.org/)
   - ja <-> en
   - You can add or change your own language.
+- Update page titles
+  - index: `appName`
+  - other: `pageTitle - appName`

 ## Build Setup